Milestone-Proposal:Optical Tweezers

 What features set this work apart from similar achievements?

-This is the first known manipulation of biological objects through the use of light, for which Arthur Ashkin received the Nobel Prize in 2018.
+This is the first known demonstration of the effect of radiation pressure on objects.
+It includes the manipulation of biological objects using laser light, for which Arthur Ashkin received the Nobel Prize in 2018.
 Steven Chu was awarded the 1997 Nobel Prize in Physics for his work in developing methods to cool and trap atoms using laser light.

 Why was the achievement successful and impactful?

-Arthur Ashkin envisioned that lasers from multiple directions to control the location of tiny objects.
-This groundbreaking discovery sparked a global scientific pursuit to confine microscopic objects, from atoms and molecules to later, tiny living organisms.
+The groundbreaking discovery or confinement by radiation pressure, especially the optical tweezers, sparked a global scientific pursuit to confine microscopic objects, from atoms and molecules to later, tiny living organisms.
 Optical traps, and in particular optical tweezers, have become powerful tools in biology, chemistry, medicine, and physics, enabling non-destructive exploration of the mechanics of life and fundamental physical processes.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.